Advancing Women’s Health

 The Women’s Health Conference 2024, jointly held by the Global Centre for Asian Women’s Health (GloW) at the Yong Loo Lin School of Medicine, National University of Singapore (NUS Medicine) and the Université Paris Cité (UPCité) spotlights the need to support women’s health over their life course as women face distinct health milestones and challenges across their lives.

-Attended by Guest-of-Honour, Mdm Rahayu Mahzam, Minister of State, Ministry of Digital Development and Information & Ministry of Health, Her Excellency Ms Minh-di Tang, French Ambassador in Singapore, Professor Michelle Williams, Former Dean of the Harvard T.H.
-Chan School of Public Health, Harvard University, the conference themed ‘Save women’s lives, promote well-being, and nurture potential—a holistic and life course approach’ was held from 24-26 October 2024.
+Attended by Guest-of-Honour, Mdm Rahayu Mahzam, Minister of State, Ministry of Digital Development and Information & Ministry of Health, Her Excellency Ms Minh-di Tang, French Ambassador in Singapore, Prof Michelle A. Williams, Joan and Julius Jacobson Professor of Epidemiology and Public Health at the Harvard T.H.
+Chan School of Public Health, the conference themed ‘Save women’s lives, promote well-being, and nurture potential—a holistic and life course approach’ was held from 24-26 October 2024.

 From left: Professor Michelle Williams, Joan and Julius Jacobson Professor of Epidemiology and Public Health at the Harvard T.H.
 Chan School of Public Health, Professor Matthieu Resche-Rigon, Dean of the School of Medicine, Université Paris Cité (UPCité), Professor Chong Yap Seng, Dean of Yong Loo Lin School of Medicine, National University of Singapore (NUS Medicine), Mdm Rahayu Mahzam, Minister of State, Ministry of Digital Development and Information & Ministry of Health, Her Excellency Ms Minh-di Tang, Ambassador of France to Singapore, Professor Zhang Cuilin, Director of the Global Centre for Asian Women’s Health, Yong Loo Lin School of Medicine, National University of Singapore (GloW), Professor Vassilis Tsatsaris, Director of Institute of Women’s Health, UPCité at the Women’s Health Conference 2024 jointly organised by GloW at NUS Medicine and UPCité.